"Beautiful B&B with great attention to detail"

 We enjoy our space when away, but it is also nice to know someone is there to help if needed, with suggestions of places to visit, with the local knowledge to answer questions and generally be interested in knowing if you are enjoying your time.
 That is what we aim to do – be helpful and hospitable, seeing our guests as individuals but also being respectful of their space.
 We know how busy life can be and a few days away makes a big difference.
 And that is why we see hospitality as so important, as it can help to make a good stay a great one.

 The History of Glendon

-We also wanted to offer Bed and Breakfast in a building with interest and we think that is what Glendon does – a classical Victorian villa built in 1857, that history is evident both inside and out.
+We also wanted to offer Bed and Breakfast in a building with interest and we think that is what Glendon does – a classical Victorian villa, history is evident both inside and out.
 Knowleston Villas (now Knowleston Place) was built between 1857/58 and consisted of 4 properties.
 John Knowles and his wife Sarah lived in the property known as “Glendon” which had 8 bedrooms.
-The properties were described as beautiful villas with ornamental and rock gardens opposite laid out by Joseph Paxton at a cost of £6000.
-There is a bridge over the river into Knowleston Gardens.
-The gardens were sold to the local council in 1899 and include a lamp-post, a gift from Knowles to the parish of Matlock Green in 1867.
+The properties were described as beautiful villas with ornamental and rock gardens opposite laid out by Joseph Paxton (one of the most famous garden designers at nearby Chatsworth House) at a cost of £6000.
+There is a bridge over the brook into Knowleston Gardens.
+The gardens were sold to the local council in 1899 and include a lamp post, and a gift from Knowles to the parish of Matlock Green in 1867.

 And the other member of our team…

 Meet Jasper, the B&B dog who has a love for Instagram.
-He is our Springer Spaniel and luckily a calm and quiet one.
-He is a dog with a liking for ‘s’ – sausages, sticks and sunshine and of course walking and exploring in Derbyshire and the Peak District.
-He can sometimes be seen sat just the right side of the sun and shadow line outside in the courtyard.
-And always has a wagging tail when someone arrives.
+He is our Springer Spaniel and luckily is calm and quiet.
+He is a dog with a liking for ‘s’ – sausages, sticks and sunshine and of course sightseeing.
+He is often out walking and exploring in Derbyshire and the Peak District but can also be seen starring as an “action hero” in the video below for Derwent House.